colepierie/chess_game_anaylsis_lichess/README.md

 ## Logistic Regression

+We performed a Logistic regression on whether or not a players rating, the difference between their rating and their opponents, and the number of book moves in the game could reliably predict whether or not the player would either win/draw or lose the game.
+We ran two separate regressions, one on the players using white, and the other for players using black.
+After running the model, for both white and black, the model predicted the winner around 64% in the test data.
+While that is slightly better than a coin flip, it's not high enough to reliably predict going forward.
+It’s interesting that the color had nearly no effect on our data score, with white having a percentage of 64.3 and black with a percentage of 64.0.

 ## Neural Network

 The Sequential Neural Network model tested whether the below nine variables could reliably predict the winner of the match.